edg-l/edgarluque.com/content/blog/mlir-with-rust.md

 All these dialects can exist in your code at the same time, but at the end, you want to execute your code, for this there are Targets, one is LLVM IR itself.
 In this case, you would need to use passes to convert all dialects to the LLVM dialect, and then you can make the [translation from MLIR to LLVM IR](https://mlir.llvm.org/docs/TargetLLVMIR/).

-The main structure of MLIR is as follow:
+The structure of MLIR is recursive as follows:

 ```
-Region -> Block(s) -> Operations -> Region
+Region -> Block(s) -> Operation(s) -> Region(s)
 ```

+The top level module is also a operation, which holds a single region with a single block.

-A region can have 1 or more blocks, each block can have one or more operations, a operation can use a region as part of its "operation".
+A region can have 1 or more blocks, each block can have one or more operations, a operation can use 1 or more regions.

 To use MLIR with Rust, I recommend [melior](https://github.com/raviqqe/melior), here is a snippet making a function that adds 2 numbers: